mwilliamson/java-mammoth/README.md

 ```

 where `streamToBase64` is a function that reads an input stream and encodes it as a Base64 string.

+### Security

+Mammoth performs no sanitisation of the source document,
+and should therefore be used extremely carefully with untrusted user input.
+For instance:

+* Source documents can contain links with `javascript:` targets.
+  If, for instance, you allow users to upload source documents,
+  automatically convert the document into HTML,
+  and embed the HTML into your website without sanitisation,
+  this may create links that can execute arbitrary JavaScript when clicked.

+* Source documents may reference files outside of the source document.
+  If, for instance, you allow users to upload source documents to a server,
+  automatically convert the document into HTML on the server,
+  and embed the HTML into your website,
+  this may allow arbitrary files on the server to be read and exfiltrated.

 ## Writing style maps